ava-labs/avalanche-docs/docs/overview/getting-started/avalanche-consensus.md

 [validator](http://support.avalabs.org/en/articles/4064704-what-is-a-blockchain-validator) is
 determining whether a
 [transaction](http://support.avalabs.org/en/articles/4587384-what-is-a-transaction) should be
-accepted or rejected, it asks a small, random subset of validators whether they think the transaction should be accepted or rejected.
-If the queried validator thinks the transaction is invalid, has already rejected the transaction, or prefers a conflicting transaction, it replies that it thinks the transaction should be rejected.
-Otherwise, it replies that it thinks the transaction should be accepted.
+accepted, it asks a small, random subset of validators on their preferences.
+Each queried validator replies with the transaction that it prefers, or thinks should be accepted.
+The transaction that is received from the reply might be the same transaction indicating agreement, or it might be another conflicting transaction.

-If a sufficiently large portion (_alpha_ α) of the validators sampled reply that they think the transaction should be accepted, the validator prefers to accept the transaction.
-That is, when it is queried about the transaction in the future, it will reply that it thinks the transaction should be accepted.
-Similarly, the validator will change its preference to prefer another transaction if a sufficiently large portion of the validators replies that another conflicting transaction should be accepted instead.
+If a sufficiently large portion (_alpha_ α) of the validators sampled reply with the same preferred transaction, the validator adopts the preferred transaction of that majority.
+That is, when it is queried about its preference in the future, it replies that it thinks this transaction the majority preferred should be accepted instead.

-The validator repeats this sampling process until _alpha_ of the validators queried reply the same way (having the same preferred transaction) for _beta_ β consecutive rounds.
+The validator repeats this sampling process until _alpha_ of the validators queried reply with the same preference for _beta_ β consecutive rounds.

 In the common case when a transaction has no conflicts, finalization happens very quickly.
 When conflicts exist, honest validators quickly cluster around conflicting transactions, entering a